natxoski/deloitteTest/README.md

 Deloitte Technical Test:

-This website has been implemented with Bootstrap4 (even if still is in alpha version 4 at the moment), and ReactJS, and have been checked with the following Web Browser:
-Chrome (Version 60.0.3112.113).
+This website has been implemented with Bootstrap4 (even if still is in alpha version 4 at the moment), and ReactJS, and has been checked with the following Web Browser: Chrome (Version 60.0.3112.113).

 (In order to make sure that the requirements are met we should verify that the content is still the same on all the other Web Browsers)